maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Liz Gipson. *Weaving Made Easy: 17 Projects Using a Rigid-Heddle Loom*, revised and updated.
 - Russell E. Groff. *Card Weaving or Tablet Weaving*.
 - Joanne Hall. *Tying Up the Countermarch Loom*.
+- Joanne Hall. *Weaving with Long Eyed Heddles*.
+Really looking forward to perusing this!
+- Linda Heinrich. *Linen: From Flax Seed to Woven Cloth*.
 - Nancy Arthur Hoskins. *Weft-Faced Pattern Weaves: Tabby to Taqueté*.
 - Bobbie Irwin. *Weaving Iridescence: Color Play for the Handweaver*.
 - Misao Jo and Kenzo Jo. *Saori: Self-Innovation Through Free Weaving*.
+- Lillemor Johansson. *Damask and Opphämta with Weaving Sword or Drawloom*.
+With a new appendix by Amy Blair and Becky Ashenden.
+- Lillemor Johansson, ed. *Damast* (*Damask*).
+This came from [Vävstuga](https://vavstuga.com) (whence I ordered it) with an English-language supplement/translation.
+- - Lillemor Johansson, ed.
+VävMagasinet. *Weaver's Delight*.
+In English (translation?).
 - Anete Karlsone. *Rakstainās Jostas: Kopīgais Kultūrslānis* (*Patterned Sashes: The Common Cultural Layer*).
 Latvian and English.
 - Doramay Keasbey. *Pattern Techniques for Handweavers*.
 - Elsa Krogh. *The Ashford Book of Weaving Patterns from Four to Eight Shafts: A Beautiful Collection*.